Understanding Your Meteor App with Monti Debug

 Event Stream is the main part of Monti Debug.
 It shows what really happened in your app as a timeline.
 It includes all route changes, DDP activities, events and a few other things

-At a glance, you should be able to understand some of these events, like Route and Subscribe.
-But there are some events you need to look at more closely.
-Let’s discuss.
+At a glance, you should be able to understand some of these events, like Route

 The bullet numbers are the numbers in the above screenshot.

-2. Then one of your documents in the lessons collection was changed.
+.
+It’s generated by client-side Meteor code. - Then one of your documents in the lessons collection was changed.
 In Meteor, it’s not possible to identify which subscription triggered a live update.
 But, in this case we are pretty sure: it was the above subscription.

-3. Then we got a DDP message called ready for the subscription with ID AXgmMb3npXpvk73Ly.
-It indicates that our subscription has sent all of the initial dataset to the client and the client can start working with the subscription data.
+.
+It indicates that our subscription has sent all of the initial dataset to the client and the client can start working with the subscription data. - We called a Meteor method named

-5. Then we got a DDP message called updated for the above method.
-An updated message is a core part of the DDP protocol and indicates your method has pushed all of the changed data to the clients that are watching that data.
+message is a core part of the DDP protocol and indicates your method has pushed all of the changed data to the clients that are watching that data.
 This is also used in the latency compensation.
 Additionally, Meteor only calls the callback for the Meteor method once it sees this message.

 Client Activities